Diary of the Dead: Home media releases

 The DVD was released by The Weinstein Company and Genius Entertainment on May 20, 2008.
-Special features include a feature-length documentary, an audio commentary, deleted scenes, a behind the scenes featurette, and five short films that came about via a MySpace contest.
+Special features include a feature-length documentary, an audio commentary, deleted scenes, a behind the scenes featurette and five short films that came about via a MySpace contest.
 It was released the same day as a new authorized edition of Night of the Living Dead on DVD was released by The Weinstein Company.

 The film was released on Region 2 on June 29, 2008, in single disc, double disc and Blu-ray editions.
 The double-disc and Blu-ray both contained a UK exclusive interview from Frightfest 08, and a feature-length documentary entitled One for the Fire - The Legacy of Night of the Living Dead.
 The double-disc edition was released in limited, numbered steelbook packaging, and online retailer Play.com sold an exclusive edition in a slipcase.
 On October 21, 2008, a Blu-ray version was released in the US.

 Reception

 On the review aggregator website Rotten Tomatoes, the film has a rating of 61% based on reviews from 131 critics.
-The website's consensus reads, "As Diary of the Dead proves, time hasn't subdued George A. Romero's affection for mixing politics with gore, nor has it given him cinematic grace or subtlety."
-On Metacritic, the film has a score of 66 out of 100 based on reviews from 29 critics, indicating "generally favorable reviews".
+The website's consensus reads: "As Diary of the Dead proves, time hasn't subdued George A. Romero's affection for mixing politics with gore, nor has it given him cinematic grace or subtlety."
+On Metacritic, the film has a score of 66 out of 100 based on reviews from 29 critics, indicating "generally favorable" reviews.

 Beth Accomando of KPBS called the film "bloody fun, bloody smart and just plain bloody good" and felt that it was more credible than the similar found-footage film Cloverfield.
-Manohla Dargis of The New York Times called it the "loosest, goosiest chapter" in Romero's zombie oeuvre and while the film has "some striking filmmaking" ultimately Dargis found that the film "just isn’t scary."
-Kim Newman of Empire gave the film 4 out of 5 stars.
-Newman compared the film to The Zombie Diaries and •REC saying Romero matched them in horror and "trumps them in crazy inventiveness and humour."
+Manohla Dargis of The New York Times called it the "loosest, goosiest chapter" in Romero's zombie oeuvre and, while the film has "some striking filmmaking", ultimately Dargis found that the film "just isn’t scary."
+Kim Newman of Empire gave the film four out of five stars.
+Newman compared the film to The Zombie Diaries and •REC, saying that Romero matched them in horror and "trumps them in crazy inventiveness and humour."

-Jim Emerson of RogerEbert.com gave the film 3 stars.
+Jim Emerson of RogerEbert.com gave the film three stars.
 Nathan Rabin of The A.V.
 Club gave the film a C+ and said Romero's "heavy-handed intellectual concerns get in the way of a perfectly good fright flick."
-Peter Bradshaw of The Guardian gave the film 2 out of 5 stars and said "what more is there to say about the zombie genre and its metaphors for our undead society?"
+Peter Bradshaw of The Guardian gave the film two out of five stars, and said that "what more is there to say about the zombie genre and its metaphors for our undead society?"

 George Romero won a 2008 Critics Award for Diary of the Dead at the Festival international du film fantastique de Gérardmer.